 The four Advent themes are love, joy, peace, and hope.
-This week we’re talking about peace, but I wanted to take a different approach to it.
+We’re talking about peace this week, but I wanted to take a different approach to it.
 I want to talk about peace from the perspective of personal conflict.
 Sure, we could talk about the peace that we have in Jesus.
 We could sing “Silent Night” and fool ourselves into thinking that a manger with a newborn baby was calm, serene, and peaceful.

-The fact of the matter is that the peace that God gives us is supposed to play out in our interactions with others.
-As we have received peace (Jesus said, “My peace I give to you,”), we are called to be peacemakers in this world.
+The peace God gives us is supposed to play out in our interactions with others.
+As we have received peace (Jesus said, “My peace I give to you”), we are called to be peacemakers in this world.

 Here are some major sources of conflict in our lives—things that can destroy peace: